 Want to know the hidden key to receiving miraculous healing?
 Here’s what I discovered after my knee became chronically painful.
 It’s not really about finding relief from pain.
 The miracle of healing is a bonus, a secondary benefit.
 There’s something much more important that God wants to give you.

-We’ve learned truths about the Faith, but it’s only head knowledge until we can move it to the heart where we trust it.
+We need to move truth learned from the head to the heart otherwise it’s only head knowledge.
+When truths are moved to the heart , there we trust it.
 We don’t like to act on a truth unless we first understand it, and understanding comes from the heart.
 Here’s a simple truth about how to move from the head to the heart.
 (Hint: Matthew 7:24)

 Do you know how much your Father God loves you?
 Really, really, really loves you?!
 Usually we don’t know that, because we project onto God the way human fathers have been, the way authority figures have been, the human failings that we’ve witnessed.
 Do you think God is disapproving of your sins?
 Do you think he is accusing you?
 The truth might surprise you.
 To understand God the Father better, watch this video.

+Many often wonder what heaven is like.
+Others don’t give this much though or have a very limited idea of heaven based on television programs.
+Do we just float around on clouds or learn to play the harp or become angels?
 Galatians 3:26-27 gives a surprising hint about what heaven is like.
-How do you describe heaven to someone who asks you?
+How would you describe heaven to someone who asks you?
 This video contains a spiritual exercise to help you become more aware of what heaven is like.

 What does the Parable of Sowing Seeds (Matthew 13) tell us about God’s character?
 And about our calling as Christians?
 When we see the farmer (God) casting seeds even on bad soil, it seems to contradict Jesus’ command to not cast our pearls before swine (Matthew 7:6).
 Let’s take a closer look!

-s darkness overcoming the world?
-Or a bad situation in your life?
-If you feel despair or hopelessness about it, you’re believing a lie.
+Do we really have any power to overcome darkness in the world?
+Or will darkness continue overcoming the world?
+Or what about a bad situation in your life?
+Maybe you feel despair or hopelessness about it, you’re believing a lie.
 Here’s the truth!

 The key to successful Christian living is know the answer to: “How important am I, and why?
 What’s my purpose?”
 What are your dreams?
 What are God’s dreams for you?
 To figure that out, consider: What impassions you?
 What energizes you?
 You have been chosen by Christ to be empowered by the Spirit!
 But … for what?